Databases and Data Mining

 - Be able to undertake an independent research project into data science and/or process mining.

 - Be able to apply and understand data science methods in an organizational context

 The most updated version of the timetables can be found on the students' website:

 Weekly lectures and seminars of 2 hours each.

 Exam (60%) and practicum (40%).

-The following book is optional reading material for the process modelling part of the course.
+The following book is compulsary for the course:

 - Wil van der Aalst, Process Mining: Data Science in Action, 2nd edition, Springer, 2016.